necopinus/necopinus.xyz/newsletters/2018-02-18-something-of-adaptive-value-to-human-life.md

 ### Study Life Always

-It's worth being honest here...
-Unless you think that a program of unlimited growth is sustainable, then there are only a limited number of possible futures:
+It's worth being honest here… Unless you think that a program of unlimited growth is sustainable, then there are only a limited number of possible futures:

 * Technological collapse, bloody resource wars, or rapid depopulation driven by environmental degradation and resource depletion.
 * A transition to a zero growth world that is almost certain to eventually become increasingly authoritarian.
 * A transition to a long growth world that attempts to re-integrate our technological society with our broader ecological context.

 The first two paths wind end, at best, in a depopulated world that looks a lot like William Gibson's "Jackpot", and at worst in a sort of neo-feudal state (which may or may not retain a relatively high level of technology).
-The third path, the one I have described here, seems to me the least likely...
-But also the most promising.
+The third path, the one I have described here, seems to me the least likely… But also the most promising.
 It's the future worth fighting for, the future where humanity, where life itself, can continue to grow and evolve in ways we have yet to imagine.

 "Study death always," Seneca once advised his friend.
 Humanity has followed this maxim, one way or another, and often without fully understanding it, for at least six thousand years.
 We have tried to understand death, to escape it, to accept it.
 Our society's relationship with growth - our concepts of unlimited growth, of collapse, of zero growth - parallel our understanding of our own ends.
 We have learned much, but all journeys end.